dominikJon/dominikJon/README.md

 </p>

 ### 💻 About Me
-I'm a programming enthusiast and currently a student of Applied Computer Science.
+I'm a programming enthusiast and currently a student of Computer Science.
 My journey in technology began with a 5-year technical high school program specializing in IT, and since then, coding has been my true passion.

 ### 🌟 Skills & Technologies
 <h3 align="left">Languages and Tools:</h3>